Teninator/Contract-clauser/README.md

 ---
 ## How to set up
 - Run ```pip install -r requirements.txt```
-- Make sure to install the model of your choice, and edit the .env.example and .env file
+- Make sure to install the model of your choice and place it in:
+       ``` path/models/```
+- Edit the .env.example and .env file
 - In the terminal, navigate to the folder where app.py is located:

       cd path/to/folder